kubernetes/kubernetes/docs/accessing-the-cluster.md

 * SSLv3, TLS alert, Client hello (1):
 ```

-This shows that the request to `https://104.197.5.247/api/v1beta3/redirect/namespaces/default/services/elasticsearch-logging` is redirected to `http://10.244.2.7:9200`.
-If we examine the pods on the cluster we can see that `http://10.244.2.7` is the address of a pod that is running the Elasticsearch service.
+We can also run the `kubectl get pods` command to view a list of the pods on the cluster and verify that `http://10.244.2.7` is where the Elasticsearch service is running:
 ```
 $ kubectl get pods
 POD                                          IP                  CONTAINER(S)            IMAGE(S)                            HOST                                                                  LABELS                                                                      STATUS              CREATED